zachjicha/mechO/README.md

 # mechanical Orchestra

 One of the successors to Stepper-Music.
 This version is made in C and is designed to run on Raspberry Pi Zero, but should work on any Pi.
 The other successor, [midiPARSEC](https://github.com/zachjicha13/midiPARSEC), is preferred to this one, but requires arduino.
-This works with only a raspberry pi, but can occasionaly stutter, possibly due to the OS running on the pi.
+This works with only a raspberry pi, but can occasionaly stutter, most likely due to the OS running on the pi.

 **Installation:**
 1. Make sure cmake and make are installed on your pi